candebellavita/vkompth/README.md

 Alternatively, the four model variants can be loaded using the `XSPEC` script provided as `@load_vkompth.xcm`.
 This script also includes plotting commands like `plrl` which can be used to produce a fancy plot for both *rms* and *lags* in *XSPEC* if data are loaded as `data 1:1 rms.pha 2:2 lag.pha`.

-Examples of those can be found under the `MAXI_J1348-630` subdirectoy, which correspond to data published under *Bellavita et al. 2022 (subm. to MNRAS)*.
+Examples of those can be found under the `MAXI_J1348-630` subdirectory, which correspond to data published under [Bellavita et al. 2022, MNRAS 515, 2099](https://ui.adsabs.harvard.edu/abs/2022MNRAS.515.2099B/).

 ## Preparing your own data